JRKy/tc-app/README.md

-# TimeSync - Global Time Zone Planner
+# TimeSync - Global Event Planner

-A modern, responsive PWA for planning meetings across time zones with confidence.
+A modern, responsive PWA for planning events across time zones with confidence.

 ## ✨ Features

-- 🌍 **Smart Time Zone Planning** - Compare times across multiple zones
+- 🌍 **Event-Centric Planning** - Set your event time and location, see how it appears globally
 - ⏰ **Flexible Time Frames** - Choose from 2-24 hour windows
-- 🎯 **Optimal Meeting Detection** - Highlights best times for all participants
+- 🎯 **Smart Time Detection** - Highlights optimal times for all viewers
 - 📱 **Progressive Web App** - Install on desktop and mobile
 - 🌙 **Dark Mode Support** - Easy on the eyes
 - 🖨️ **Print-Friendly** - Clean export for sharing